Related Collard Greens Recipes

 It's a straightforward dish that uses basic ingredients but extremely flavorful.
 By slowly simmering the tender leaves in a smoky broth, they become richly infused with flavor while still maintaining their crunchy texture.
 Bacon is used in place of the usual smoked ham hocks.

-Beats and Eats (music to pair with braised collard greens)
+beats and eats (music to pair with braised collard greens)

 Flavor Back-Story